wilfredinni/pysheetComments/2018-july/python_sets/python-sets-what-why-how.md

 BUT, if what we need is to remove duplicates, or do mathematical operations like combining lists (unions), we can, and _SHOULD_ always use Sets.

-I have to mention that _when iterating over, sets are outperformed by lists_, so prefer them if that is what you need.
+I have to mention that when iterating over, sets are outperformed by lists, so prefer them if that is what you need.
 Why? well, this article does not intend to explain the inner workings of sets, but if you are interested, here are a couple of links where you can read about it:

 - [TimeComplexity](https://wiki.python.org/moin/TimeComplexity)
 - [How is set() implemented?](https://stackoverflow.com/questions/3949310/how-is-set-implemented)